svm-git/NeuralNet/README.md

 When multiple layers are connected to each other using the *neural_network::make_network* function, the output data from a layer is passed as input into the next layer.
 The type of input tensor of the very first layer defines the type of the input tensor for the entire network, and the type of output tensor of the very last layer defines the network output tensor.
 The library automatically verifies that output tensor of a hidden layer has the same rank and dimensions as the input tensor of the next layer in the network.
 If a compatibility problem is detected, it results in a compilation error with the additional information that explains the problem.

-For example, a simple network that accepts a rank 1 tensor with 10 elements, consists of two fully connected layers with 5 and 4 neurons and uses logistic activation function between the layers can be defined as following:
+For example, a simple network that accepts a rank-1 tensor with 10 elements, consists of two fully connected layers with 5 and 4 neurons and uses logistic activation function between the layers can be defined as following:

     typedef neural_network::algebra::metrics<4> _4;
     typedef neural_network::algebra::metrics<5> _5;